Barha family: Chatrauri branch

 The Chatrauri branch lived near Sambelhera and changed their name from Chatbanauri to Chatrauri.
-One member of this branch, Sayyid Hasan Fakhrudin, lived during the reign of Emperor Akbar.
-He used his influence at court to help the Raja of Sambelhera confirm his dignity in the male line to his son, Ram Chand.
-Later, when Ram Chand died childless, he helped Ram Chand's widow inherit the state.
-Pleased with the service rendered to her, she passed on the entirety of her estate to Sayyid Hasan, who was later confirmed in its possession as the Nawab of Sambelhera.
+One member of this branch, Sayyid Hasan Fakhrudin, lived during the reign of Emperor Akbar and used his influence at court to help the Raja of Sambelhera confirm his dignity in the male line to his son, Ram Chand.
+When Ram Chand later died childless Sayyid Hasan helped Ram Chand's widow inherit the state.
+Pleased with the service rendered to her she passed on the entirety of her estate to him, and he was later confirmed in its possession as the Nawab of Sambelhera.

-Sayyid Hasan had a child named Sayyid Hussain, who in turn had four children: Sayyid Sher Ali, who died without issue; Sayyid Ahmad, who was killed fighting Ratan Sen of Chitor and whose descendants settled in Kailawada, and another descendant who fought under the emperor Muhammad Shah; Sayyid Tajudin, whose son Sayyid Umar founded Kakrauli and colonized the local towns of Rauli Nagla and Bera; and the last son, Sayyid Salar Auliya, who obtained Kaithora in a similar manner to his grandfather.
-He had two sons: Sayyid Haider Khan, whose descendant Sayyid Shahamat Khan settled in Miranpur and founded the Haider Khan family; and Sayyid Muhammad Khan, whose descendants remained in Kaithora and formed the Muhammad Khani family.
+Sayyid Hasan had a child named Sayyid Hussain, who in turn had four children: Sayyid Sher Ali, who died without issue; Sayyid Ahmad, who was killed fighting Ratan Sen of Chitor and whose descendants settled in Kailawada while another fought under the emperor Muhammad Shah; Sayyid Tajudin, whose son Sayyid Umar founded Kakrauli and colonised the local towns of Rauli Nagla and Bera; and finally, Sayyid Salar Auliya, who obtained Kaithora from his grandfather.
+Sayyid Salar Auliya had two sons: Sayyid Haider Khan, whose descendant Sayyid Shahamat Khan settled in Miranpur and founded the Haider Khan family; and Sayyid Muhammad Khan, whose descendants remained in Kaithora and formed the Muhammad Khani family.

-Of the Muhammad Khani family, Nusrat Yar Khan and Rukhan ad Daula gained prominence during the reign of Muhammad Shah, gaining the governance of Agra, Gujarat, and Patna.
-They additionally held a jagir of 28 villages in Ahmedabad, which they gained in return for their service in annihilating their Tihanpuri brethren, and which they retained until 1850.
+Of the Muhammad Khani family, Nusrat Yar Khan and Rukhan ad Daula became prominent during the reign of Muhammad Shah, gaining the governance of Agra, Gujarat, and Patna.
+They additionally held a jagir of 28 villages in Ahmedabad, which they gained in return for their service in annihilating their Tihaanpuri brethren, and which they retained until 1850.
 The Chatrauris of Morna received land grants to the west of Kali near Charthawal.
-A mosque still stands in Morna, built in 1725 for 1,900 rupees in honor of the wife of Nawab Hasan Khan, the bakshi of Muhammad Shah.
+A mosque built in 1725 for 1,900 rupees still stands in Morna in honor of the wife of Nawab Hasan Khan, the bakshi of Muhammad Shah.

 Jagneri branch

 The Jagneri branch was descended from Sayyid Najmudin Hussain, who first settled in Bidauli.
-Several generations later, his descendant Sayyid Fakhrudin moved to Palri in the Jauli pargana, where he purchased proprietary rights in Palri, Chanduri, Chandura, Tulsipur and Khera.
+Several generations later his descendant Sayyid Fakhrudin moved to Palri in the Jauli pargana, where he purchased proprietary rights in Palri, Chanduri, Chandura, Tulsipur, and Khera.
 Members of this branch attained high positions during the reign of Akbar and subsequent emperors, but none achieved the prominence typical of other branches of the dynasty.
-The Jagneri Branch was heavily affected by drought, leading to less prosperous conditions.
-Nevertheless, the head of the Bidauli family continued to serve as Nazim to the Nawabs of Oudh while, his nephew held the post of Chakladar.
+The Jagneri branch was heavily affected by drought, leading to reduced economic prosperity.
+Nevertheless, the head of the family in Bidauli continued to serve as nazim to the Nawabs of Oudh while his nephew held the post of Chakladar.